Bridge Grad Pavel, From Russia, Teaching English in IsraelBy Bridge

 I’m 23 years old.
 I was born in Russia, and at the age of 6, my parents decided to migrate to Israel, where I live now.
 My main career is in IT, but I was always interested in the English language as I already can speak Russian and Hebrew fluently and recently began studying Japanese.

-Why did you decide to get TEFL certified with Bridge?
+Why did you decide to get TEFL certified online with Bridge?

 I decided to get TEFL certified since it has always been my dream to live and work in Japan.
 Upon researching, I’ve realized that the best way to do that is by teaching English.
 So there began my journey, first by getting my TEFL certification, and then deciding to gain experience in my own country first.
 I have also enrolled in college.